63kitsune/HtmlParser/README.md

 # Have a issue or feature request?
 FIX IT YOURSELF

 Feel free to fork the repository and submit a pull request with your changes.

+## License
+WTFPL - Do What The F*ck You Want To Public License